Inside the revamped Blackpool McDonald’s which promises a better customer experience

-Bank Hay Street McDonald's in Blackpool promises 'better customer experience' after new redesign
+Bank Hey Street McDonald's in Blackpool promises 'better customer experience' after new redesign

 and live on Freeview channel 276

-McDonald’s on Bank Hay Street in Blackpool has reopened after a brand-new restaurant redesign, which promises to deliver a better customer experience for all.
+The McDonald’s on Bank Hey Street has reopened after a brand-new restaurant redesign.

 With consumers increasingly looking for greater speed, efficiency and choice when ordering their food, McDonald’s ambitious 'Convenience of the Future' restaurant revamp programme combines a new restaurant layout with the latest technology to "create a more seamless and enjoyable experience for customers."